ABI-Tutorials/DTP-Segmentation/source/imagesegmentation.rst

 Image Segmentation
 ==================

 This tutorial is on image segmentation and image data post-processing.
 The objectives are to gain a basic understanding of the different types of images frequently acquired from medical devices.
 Understand some of the Digital Imaging and Communications in Medicine (DICOM) standard and the information that is useful to image segmentation.
 Gain some knowledge on manual and semi-automatic image segmentation and be aware of the reasons for post-processing segmented data.
-This tutorial includes following sections:
+This tutorial includes the following sections:

 .. contents::
    :local: